-Installment loans are typically for larger amounts from $1,000to $100,000 with longer terms for repayment, typically 6 to 60 months with low-interest rates.
+Installment loans are typically for larger amounts from $1,000 to $100,000 with longer terms for repayment, typically 6 to 60 months with low-interest rates.
 Mortgages are typically for longer terms.

-So where did installment loans originate?
+How did installment loans originate?

 Installment loans were one of the earliest forms of consumer credit originating in the 1850s.
 The concept was invented by Singer, a sewing machine company.